-YANCY, missing half his leg from the war, hobbles in with the use of a cane.
-He freezes when he sees Gant, taking a particular interest in his bum leg.
+A customer with a limp enters, freezes when he sees Gant, staring at his left leg, then at him.
 A beat, she knocks his hat off his head.

 Show some respect.

 EXT.
 BOARDING HOUSE - DAY

 At hitching rail, Mary looks on as EARL makes his saddlebags and books secure.
 Gives the strap a final tug, as Duncan approaches.